-Melissa Hobson: ocean writer – examples of my work
+Melissa Hobson: the Ocean Writer.
+Examples of my work

 March 2, 2023

-Many years ago, when I was at university, I became a certified scuba diver.
+I didn't set out to become an ocean writer.
+I didn't even know that was a career option!
+I didn't know it at the time but, many years ago, when I was at university, I became a certified diver.
+That decision to try scuba would lead me to where I am today.
 To be totally honest, it was never something I'd particularly wanted to do but my travel agent talked me into it.
 Little did I know it at the time but this chance decision would change everything.
 I remember seeing shark silhouettes swimming above me on my first ever night dive and thinking "This is incredible."
 This, I think, was the moment I got bitten by the ocean bug (thankfully, not literally!) and I believe is now the reason I'm lucky enough to call myself an ocean writer.

 If you've landed on this page, you've probably seen the highlights of my portfolio and are interested in more examples of my work as an ocean writer.
 So, here you go.
 These are a few of my favourite articles I've written about our wonderful blue planet...